 Daura Center Graduate Intern

-The Daura Center offers one paid internship to a graduate student each semester.
+The Daura Center occasionally offers paid internships to graduate students.
+The Daura Center graduate intern assists the Pierre Daura Curator of European Art in organizing and researching the Pierre Daura archive and collection, as well as assisting with the museum's programming in European art: research, exhibitions, publications and acquisitions.
 Please note that this internship is not available to students who are otherwise employed by UGA.
 If applying for the paid, graduate-level internship, please indicate this on the internship application.
 Submit your application along with a cover letter, resumé/cv and a writing sample of 10 to 20 pages.

 The museum has its own imprint, which means that it publishes its own books from start to finish, from soliciting authors to shaping text, working with freelance graphic designers, finding printers, and, in some cases, serving as distributor for the finished product.
 Publications interns at the Georgia Museum of Art work on all phases of the museum’s publications, which include exhibition catalogues, brochures, scholarly books and the quarterly newsletter.
 They may write for the newsletter and the blog, edit rough drafts submitted by authors inside and outside the museum, proofread and copyedit materials from designers and printers, work on permissions for images, conduct research in the museum’s curatorial files and the UGA library, check facts, correspond with authors and museums or design materials to market the museum’s publications.
 English and comparative literature majors are preferred, but a strong grasp of the mechanics of writing is even more so.
 A great knowledge of art is not required, but an interest in it is helpful.